acmoles/portfolio/portfolio/projects/play.md

   What if tactile real-world play experiences could be translated into XR?
 </p>

 I firmly believe creative tools are among the most promising applications of XR.
 Indeed, this is clear when we consider likes of [Tiltbrush](https://www.tiltbrush.com/), but I wanted to extend the discussion to creative experiences for children.
-It's well known that even toddlers intuitively understand swipe gestures on mobile devices - will we see similarly rapid intuitive understanding of XR interaction? _This project is a work in progress._ I'm using a [Leap Motion](https://www.ultraleap.com/) and [Unity](https://unity3d.com/).
+It's well known that even toddlers intuitively understand swipe gestures on mobile devices - will we see similarly rapid intuitive understanding of XR interaction?

+I originally imagined an AR experience for see-through HMDs like Hololens and Magic Leap.
+It could be called LEGO Anywhere and enable children to build with virtual bricks in places which are usually unsuitable like public transport.
+But without access to such a device (nor widespread adoption), I decided a VR experience would be a sufficient proof of concept. _This is a work in progress._ I'm using a [Leap Motion](https://www.ultraleap.com/) and [Unity](https://unity3d.com/).

 </template>